raclay/cse15l-lab-reports/lab-report-4-week-8.md

 According to the demo site, the valid link is [`google.com]

-However, knowing that ` is an unsafe character in a url, we would want our program to return [google.com]
+However, knowing that ` is an unsafe character in a url, we would want our program to return [google.com], the other links are found within embedded code, which we do not want our function to recognize as a link.
 ![lab4test1](https://user-images.githubusercontent.com/97620200/155598199-1ba5aa68-a912-4ec7-9a58-8d0e8f0beb11.jpg)

 My file did not pass the first test